 PACRA Maintains Entity Ratings of Mirpurkhas Sugar Mills Limited

 The ratings are dependent on the Company’s ability to improve profitability while strengthening coverage ratios.
-Prudent management of debt structure and efficient working capital management to eliminate any mismatch is critical.
-Any further deterioration in business performance and/or financial health will negatively impact ratings.
+Prudent debt management and efficient working capital management, to eliminate any mismatch, is critical.
+Continued negative trade, total leverage and deterioration in coverages would negatively impact ratings in future.

-Mirpurkhas Sugar Mills Limited, incorporated in 1964, is a public limited company, listed on Pakistan Stock Exchange.
-The Company is part of the Ghulam Faruque Group and is one of the Group's first ventures.
-The Group holds a notable position in cement, sugar, packaging, ethanol, IT solutions, power and air conditioning among others.
+Mirpurkhas Sugar Mills Limited, incorporated in 1964, is a public listed company.
+It is among the first ventures of Ghulam Faruque Group.
+The Group holds a notable position in cement, sugar, packaging, ethanol, IT solutions, industrial equipment and air conditioning among others.
 Primary business activity of the Company involves manufacturing and sale of sugar, along with its byproducts.
-The Company has installed crushing capacity of 12,500 TCD with its mill located on Umerkot Road in Mirpurkhas, Sindh.
+The Company has a crushing capacity of 12,500 TCD with its mill located in Mirpurkhas, Sindh.

 Major shareholding (~57.6%) of the Company vests with Faruque Family, through associated companies (~51.8%) and individuals (~5.7%).
 Remaining shareholding resides with General Public and others (~18.9%), NIT (~0.01%) and Public Sector Companies & Corporations (~10.87%) and Banks, DFIs, Modarbas and Mutual Funds own (~12.66%).